 It has been common for forest owners to afforest more than one forest.
 Table 7 details the number of individual forest owners who have had one or more grant aided forests planted since 1980.
-Some 79.2% of owners have planted one forest, accounting for 140,282 ha.
-In terms of overall area, nearly half of the individual owners have had two or more grant aided forests planted.
+Some 79.1% of owners have planted one forest, accounting for 143,308 ha.
+In terms of overall area, nearly half (45.8%) of the individual owners have had two or more grant aided forests planted.
+For individual owners with one forest planted the average size is 8.5ha, while individual owners with two or more forests planted have an average size of 27.3ha.